cappe987/cappe987.github.io/_posts/2022-09-17-the-day-make-started-crashing.md

 ---

 This is a short story from `$DAYJOB` about my discovery and investigations of an issue with the build system.
-Unfortunately, it is one without a satisfying ending.

-One day when building our code at work I suddenly got a segmentation fault when building.
+One day when building our code I suddenly got a segmentation fault when building.
 An odd occurrence.
 I could not recall any changes to the build system and checking the Git log I could not find any changes that would affect it.
 It got even more mysterious as I went back in the Git history and would still have the crash.
 I managed to narrow the issue down to one package which was being built slightly differently than our other packages.
 Still, it didn't make sense why it was failing.

 The weirdest part of all this was that it was failing *between* two steps in the build process.
 I added debug prints to the build system and I could see that it